Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - **Backup for Azure VMs**
     - `VM resource || backup` The backup is stored in a backup vault, the backup service will automatically create a new vault if one does not exist already
     - You can schedule a backup on a daily basis or weekly basis - you cannot have constant backup with virtual machines - not more than once per day
-    - If you want constant backup with VMs you can use `Vm resource || disaster recovery`
+    - If you want constant backup with VMs you can use `Vm resource || disaster recovery` Constantly replicates data onto a secondary location